sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 _**Work in the open by default**_

 _Share evidence, research and decision making openly.
-Make all non-sensitive data, information, and new code developed in delivery of services open to the outside world for sharing and reuse under an open licence._
+Make all non-sensitive data, information, and new code [...] open to the outside world for sharing and reuse under an open licence._

+_**Collaborate widely**_

+_Share and collaborate in the open.
+Identify and create partnerships ..._

 </div>